Partial melting: Significance

 Partial melting is an important process in geology with respect to the chemical differentiation of crustal rocks.
 On the Earth, partial melting of the mantle at mid-ocean ridges produces oceanic crust, and partial melting of the mantle and oceanic crust at subduction zones creates continental crust.

-In all these places partial melting is often associated with volcanism, although some melts do not make it to the surface.
-Partial melts are thought to play an important role in enriching old parts of the continental lithosphere in incompatible elements.
-Partial melts produced at depth move upwards due to the compaction of the surrounding matrix.
+Furthermore, the process of partial melting is also associated with the development of a series of ore deposits such as: